Yogesh-Tiwari/fetch-and-create-jenkins-jobs-python/README.md

 ## Overview

 This repository contains Python scripts designed to interact with Jenkins, a popular open-source automation server.
 The scripts allow you to retrieve, create Jenkins jobs and interact with plugins using the Jenkins REST API.
+The special feature is that it stores and creates jobs in a same hierarchy as shown in the Jenkins web UI.

 ## Contents